biocross/unlimit/README.md

 # Unlimit 🚀📲

 Unlimit is a simple tool to quickly run your app on your device without worrying about the 100 device limit per developer account set by Apple.
-It achieves this by temporarily switching your Xcode Project to your personal developer account (`Personal Team`).
+It achieves this by temporarily switching your Xcode Project to your [free](https://github.com/biocross/unlimit#do-i-require-a-paid-apple-developer-account-to-use-this) personal team (`Personal Team`).

 > In a nutsell, unlimit fixes this: